 Customizable Rules

 UTMStack allows users to define customizable rules to enhance the monitoring and alerting based on specific requirements of their network environments.
-Below are a few examples of such customizable rules, each tailored for different use-cases:

 YAML Configuration: